 2.2 The orderer shall be bound by its purchase order for a period of two weeks from receipt at our company.

-2.4 The conclusion of the contract shall be subject to correct and timely delivery from our suppliers.
-This shall not apply in cases where non-delivery or incorrect delivery is imputable to us, particularly if we have not concluded a congruent covering transaction.
+2.4 The conclusion of the contract shall be subject to delivery from our suppliers.
+This shall not apply in cases where non-delivery is imputable to us, particularly if we have not concluded a congruent covering transaction.
 We shall, without undue delay, inform the orderer of non-availability of the goods and shall, without undue delay, refund any consideration paid.

 2.5 We shall retain rights of title and copyrights in illustrations, drawings, calculations, cost estimates and other documents.
 These documents must only be made accessible to third parties with our prior consent.

 3.1 Our prices are understood to be ex works, plus the respective statutory value-added tax and plus packaging costs, transportation costs and other incidental costs.

 3.2 In so far as the agreed prices are based on our list prices and delivery is not to be made until more than four months after the conclusion of the contract, our list prices valid at the time of delivery (less an agreed percentage-based or fixed discount in each case) shall apply.
 Moreover, we shall be entitled to make a reasonable price adjustment; if there is an increase in our prime costs, particularly in prices of materials, collectively agreed wages, statutory and collectively agreed social insurance contributions and/or freight costs, in respect of a delivery which is to be made more than six weeks after the conclusion of the contract.
 In the case of contracts involving recurring deliveries (e.g. procurement contracts), the respective list prices valid on the day of delivery (less an agreed percentage-based or fixed discount, where applicable) shall apply, except where otherwise expressly agreed.